Jalabre1995/Image-Recognition-App/README.md

 # Image-Recognition-App
-The purpose of this project is to feed this app some photos and tell us what that image has
+The purpose of this project is to feed this app some photos and tell us what that image has.